macluiggy/tasks-pern-app/README.md

 ## Frontend

-[Live demo](https://tasks-pern.netlify.app/) see this app in action.
+[Live demo](https://tasks-pern.netlify.app/) to see this app in action.
 Or:

 1. Clone this repository